 You can enter the competition either by yourself or as a team.
 All you need to do is to work in close co-operation with your teacher and follow the steps below:

 - Form a team consisting of two to five members.

-- Create a video (between three and five minutes in length, and up to 450 mb in file size) presenting your message against cyberbullying and in support of equality of opportunity in an inventive and easily understandable way.
+- Create a video or a PowerPoint presentation between three and five minutes in length, presenting your message against bullying/cyberbullying and in support of equality of opportunity in an inventive and easily understandable way.

-- With the support of your teacher, email the registration form, along with the URL of your video and the video password to RespectingDiversity@britishcouncil.gr.
+- With the support of your teacher, complete the online form and paste the link of your video or PowerPoint in the relevant field.

-- Create a PowerPoint presentation (up to 20 slides and 8 mb in file size) presenting your message against cyberbullying and in support of equality of opportunity in an inventive and easily understandable way.
+- Create a drawing against bullying/cyberbullying and in support of equality of opportunity in an inventive and easily understandable way.

 What are the prizes?

-- Members of the top five winning teams and their teachers will each win a range of British Council and International Olympic Truce Centre gifts.
+- Members of the top three winning teams and their teachers will each win a range of British Council and International Olympic Truce Centre gifts.

-- All teams that take part in the competition will receive an electronic certificate of participation.
+- Everyone who takes part in the competition will receive an electronic certificate of participation.